 If you decide to stop, let your study doctor know as soon as possible.
 It's important that you stop safely.
-This may mean slowly stopping the study drugs so that there is not a sudden unsafe change, risk to your health, etc. If you stop, you can decide if you want to keep letting the study doctor know how you are doing.
+If you stop, you can decide if you want to keep letting the study doctor know how you are doing.